vi/websocat/doc.md

         --udp-oneshot                           [A] udp-listen: replies only one packet per client --udp-reuseaddr                         [A] Set SO_REUSEADDR for UDP socket.
 Listening TCP sockets are always reuseaddr.
+        --uncompress-deflate                    [A] Uncompress data coming from a WebSocket using deflate method.
+                                                Affects only binary WebSocket messages.
+        --uncompress-gzip                       [A] Uncompress data coming from a WebSocket using deflate method.
+                                                Affects only binary WebSocket messages.
+        --uncompress-zlib                       [A] Uncompress data coming from a WebSocket using deflate method.
+                                                Affects only binary WebSocket messages.
     -u, --unidirectional                        Inhibit copying data in one direction -U, --unidirectional-reverse                Inhibit copying data in the other direction (or maybe in both directions if combined with -u)